Thomas L. Friedman: Environment

-Iran's Great Weakness May Be Its Oil, by Thomas Friedman, challenges and debates conflicts about oil.
-Friedman states,"The best tool we have for curbing Iran's influence is not containment or engagement, but getting the price of oil down in the long term with conservation and an alternative-energy strategy.
+In Iran's Great Weakness May Be Its Oil, Friedman challenges and debates conflicts about oil.
+Friedman states, "The best tool we have for curbing Iran's influence is not containment or engagement, but getting the price of oil down in the long term with conservation and an alternative-energy strategy.
 Let's exploit Iran's oil addiction by ending ours".
 In Hot, Flat, and Crowded, he says that "any car company that gets taxpayer money must demonstrate a plan for transforming every vehicle in its fleet to a hybrid-electric engine with flex-fuel capability, so its entire fleet can also run on next generation cellulosic ethanol".

 In a Fresh Dialogues interview, Friedman described his motivations for writing the book: "My concern is about America....
 Demand for clean energy, clean fuel and energy efficiency is clearly going to explode; it's going to be the next great global industry.
 I know that as sure as I know that I'm sitting here at De Anza College talking to you.
 By being big in the next big thing, we'll be seen by the rest of the world as working on the most important problem in the world."
 Some of Friedman's environmental critics question his support of still-undeveloped coal pollution mitigation technology ("clean coal") and coal mining as emblematic of Friedman's less than "green" commitment to renewable energy.